Seven Tricks to Clean Silver at Home

 Today we're going to give you some tricks to clean silver at home.
 You won't just prevent tarnishing but will also save a lot of money while restoring their original shine.
 We recommend cleaning them lightly once a month.

 There are some types of silver that hardly tarnish at all because they’re made with an electroplating process that leaves a thin layer of rhodium on the surface of the metal.
 But a lot of people own antique silver, which darkens over time because of dust and other environmental agents.
 So, it helps to know some tricks to clean your silver at home.

 Before putting into practice our tips to clean silver at home, we want to highlight some basic care to prevent its deterioration.
-First of all, you shouldn’t pile up your jewelry or silver objects, as this can cause scratches or imperfections.
+Firstly, you shouldn’t pile up your jewelry or silver objects, as this can cause scratches or imperfections.

 Also, try to clean and dry them well after each use (especially if they are crockery or cutlery).
-Use mild soaps and a cotton cloth.
+Furthermore, use mild soaps and cotton cloth.
 Avoid all abrasive sponges.

-Jewellery, containers, and crockery should be kept away from possible concentrations of hydrogen sulphide.
+In addition, jewelry, containers, and crockery should be kept away from possible concentrations of hydrogen sulfide.
 For example, you shouldn’t leave fruit in silver trays or dishes, as its decomposition can deteriorate the item in this way.

 Have you found it impossible to remove that opaque aspect in your silver objects?
 Then try one of the tricks that we’ll share below.
 Keep in mind that they come from popular culture and, because of this, there isn’t any evidence to prove their effectiveness.
 However, as they are safe methods to apply, it won’t be a problem to try them out.

 You can use a simple saltwater solution can to clean smaller items like chains and other jewelry.